explorigin/Rocket/doc/development.rst

 Submitting Bugs
 ===============

-If you encounter a bug, please fill out a bug report on Launchpad (linked above).
+If you encounter a bug, please fill out a bug report on Github (linked above).
 Please include:

 * Version of Python used.
 * Version of Rocket used.